boardgameio/boardgame.io/CONTRIBUTING.md

 # How to Contribute

+## Pull Requests

 We use [Pull Requests](https://help.github.com/articles/about-pull-requests/) for external contributions.
 Code must be well-tested and not decrease the test coverage significantly.

-The following command must pass for a Pull Request to be considered:
+The following commands must pass for a Pull Request to be considered:

 ```
 $ npm test
+$ npm run lint
 ```

 You can also check the test coverage by running: